tarantool/doc/doc/reference/tooling/tarantoolctl.rst

   | The place where the application log will go; ``tarantoolctl`` will add
     "/instance_name.log" to the name.
 * | ``username``
   | The user that runs the Tarantool instance.
-This is the operating-system user
+This is the operating system user
     name rather than the Tarantool-client user name.
 Tarantool will change its effective user to this user after becoming a daemon.
 * | ``language``